JovanMosurovic/OS1-RISC-V-Project/README.md

 ## Building and Running

+> [!IMPORTANT]
-The project uses a `Makefile` for building and execution:
+> The project uses a `Makefile` for building and execution.
+Ensure you have the QEMU RISC-V emulator and cross-compilation toolchain installed.

 ### Build Commands
 ```bash